changetocoding/PyLoreKelly/Week11/Week11.md

 User can query using any of these questions
 "Report?": list total spent on each category
-"Am I penny foolish or pound foolish?"
-Returns Yes/No
 "How much money do I have?"
 Returns money left
 Predict my spend on category next month  (optional)